hinter-net/hinter-cline/hinter-helper.md

 ## Report Draft Frontmatter

 The core of the reporting system is the YAML frontmatter at the top of each report draft (`.md`) file.
-This block of text contains the instructions for the `Post all reports` command.
+When you use the "Create a report draft" option, the `to` and `except` fields are populated for you based on your interactive selections.
+The other fields are given default values that you can edit manually.

-All fields are required.
+All fields are required for posting.

 ```yaml
 ---